tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 ## V-I Characteristics of Zener diode

 The circuit to study the forward and reverse characteristics of a Zener diode is shown in Figure 10.20(a) and Figure 10.20 (b).
 The V- I characteristics of a Zener diode is shown in Figure 10.20(c).
 The forward characteristic of a Zener diode is similar to that of an ordinary \(p - n\) junction diode.
 It starts conducting approximately around 0.7 V. However, the reverse characteristics is highly significant in Zener diode.
-The increase in reverse voltage

-[file content end]

-[file name]: 10_p2.pdf
-[file content begin]

-normally generates very small reverse current.
+The increase in reverse voltage normally generates very small reverse current.
 While in Zener diode, when the reverse voltage is increased to the breakdown voltage \((V_{z})\) , the increase in current is very sharp.
 The voltage remains almost constant throughout the breakdown region.
 In Figure 10.20(c), \(I_{Z(\mathrm{max})}\) represents the maximum reverse current.
 If the reverse current is increased further, the diode will be damaged.
 The important parameters of the reverse characteristics are

-Zener breakdown voltage, \(V_{z}\) Minimum current to sustain breakdown, \(I_{Z(\mathrm{min})}\)
+Zener breakdown voltage, \(V_{z}\)
+Minimum current to sustain breakdown, \(I_{Z(\mathrm{min})}\)

 ![](10.20.png)